kchain-solutions/digital-product-passport/README.md

    ```bash
    make objects-list
    ```
-   Shows all objects associated with the current address, including any `TraceCapability`, `DidsIssuerCapability`, or `AdminCapability`.
+   Shows all objects associated with the current address, including any `TraceCapability`, `VCIssuerCapability`, or `AdminCapability`.

 4. **Request Funds (Faucet)**:
    ```bash